-The Office of Urban Health Equity, Education and Research provides Philadelphia residents with access to quality health care and education despite the social inequalities that exist in the urban environment.
+The Office of Urban Health Equity, Education & Research provides Philadelphia residents with access to quality health care and education despite the social inequalities that exist in the urban environment.
 These inequalities, which often create barriers for Philadelphia residents trying to reach their full health potential, include race, gender, nationality, age, religion, sexual orientation, immigration status, language skills, socioeconomic status and geographical location.
+Learn more.

 The Office of Diversity, Equity & Inclusion honors our historic commitment to diversity and inclusion, which began with our legacy school, Woman's Medical College, the first medical school for women.
 Under the Dean's vision, the Office of Diversity, Equity & Inclusion addresses pressing challenges, and fulfills our goal of becoming a leader in developing the next generation of a diverse workforce.
 Dr. Leon McCrea, senior associate dean of diversity, equity & inclusion, focuses his efforts on enhancing the core missions of educational excellence, research innovation and outstanding clinical care — all achieved within a productive inclusive environment.
 Learn more.